Keep your home warm without blasting the heat

 You might not think of your basement as a source of leaks, but if you seal it properly, it will help prevent cold air from entering your house in the first place.
 While you’re down there, install a water heater jacket and insulate the first three feet of the pipes entering and leaving your water heater.
 This increases its efficiency, which saves you money.

-Another way to make your system efficient: Install a smart thermostat from a company like Nest.
+Another way to make your system efficient: Install a smart thermostat.
 This will regulate heat more precisely.
 Another handy tool is the humble humidifier.
 Mugginess might be your enemy during the summer, but for maximum comfort in winter, you should aim to maintain the relative humidity at 40 to 50 percent.
-Or, if you start seeing condensation forming on your windows, you may need to set it lower.
+If you start seeing condensation forming on your windows, you may need to set it lower.

 Of course, as the mercury drops, you may find yourself shivering in even the best-sealed home.
-Feeling cold has nothing to do with losing heat: In fact, your body generally will maintain its core temperature for up to an hour.
+Feeling cold has nothing to do with losing heat—your body will generally maintain its core temperature for up to an hour.
 It’s a question of comfort, which is a bit trickier to manage.

 When you choose your clothes for the day, the best way to ensure your comfort is to dress in multiple thin, warm layers.
 These trap air, which is a great insulator.
 The more layers, the more air you hold against your body, and the more insulation you have.
 Plus, if you start feeling too hot, you can quickly strip off some of that clothing.
 And layering also applies to blankets—stack your bed with plenty.